Carla-de-Beer/cities-api/README.md

 This is a Spring Boot API project operating on city-related data.
 The city data is manipulated by means of standard CRUD calls, together with custom queries.
 The data is contained within a MySQL database.

 The project is written in Java 11 and uses Maven as build tool.
 Swagger2 is used to generate the API documentation.
 Unit tests are written with JUnit 5 and Mockito.
+Integration tests are written in JUnit 5 as well as with the Postman platform.

+Continuous integration is achieved through [CircleCi 2.0](https://circleci.com/docs/2.0/).
+The CircleCi `config.yml` file is configured to run the integration tests with mock MySQL data in the `sql-data/dummy.sql` file.

+## Requirements

+* Java 11
+* Spring Boot 2.0.0
+* MySQL 8.0.17

 ## Getting started